Solved! How Long to Water Your Lawn

-A: A sprinkler system can water your lawn evenly, efficiently, and effortlessly, but the health of your turf depends on how long you run it.
+A: A sprinkler system can water your lawn evenly, efficiently, and effortlessly, but the health of your turf depends on how long you run the water.
 Under-water by running your sprinklers too briefly and the grass will curl up and brown; overwater by leaving sprinklers on too long and the soggy ground will invite excess thatch, pests, and/or fungus while wasted water will run off and weather your hardscape.

-Determine your lawn’s weekly watering needs.
+1. Determine your lawn’s weekly watering needs.

-In general, cool-season grasses need more water than warm-season grasses, and watering needs are higher in the active season (spring and fall for cool-season grass, mid- to late spring through early fall for warm-season) than in the dormant season (winter for cool-season and warm-season).
+In general, cool-season grasses need more water than warm-season grasses, and watering needs are higher in the active season (spring and fall for cool-season grass, mid- to late spring through early fall for warm-season types) than in the dormant season (winter for cool-season and warm-season).

-Figure the water output of your sprinkler system.
+2. Figure the water output of your sprinkler system.

 To calculate how much water your sprinkler system puts out per hour, place six straight-sided containers of the same size and shape in one area of the lawn where your sprinklers hit and run your sprinklers for 20 minutes.
 Measure the depth of water (in inches) in each container with a ruler and calculate the average depth across the containers.

-Calculate how long to water the lawn with your sprinklers each week.
+4. Calculate how long to water the lawn with your sprinklers each week.

 To figure out how long your sprinklers should run each week, divide your lawn’s weekly watering needs in inches by your sprinkler’s hourly water output.
-For example, if your Bermudagrass lawn needs one inch of water weekly, and your sprinkler’s water output is 1½ inches per hour, you would need to run your sprinklers for ⅔ hours, or about 40 minutes per week on average (1 / 1½).
+For example, if your Bermudagrass lawn needs 1 inch of water weekly, and your sprinkler’s water output is 1½ inches per hour, you would need to run your sprinklers for ⅔ hours, or about 40 minutes per week on average (1 / 1½).

-Divide weekly sprinkler duration by weekly watering frequency to calculate how long to run your sprinklers each watering session.
+5. Divide weekly sprinkler duration by weekly watering frequency to calculate how long to run your sprinklers each watering session.